 Grind Coffee At Home: The Best Coffee Grinders

-How and when you grind your beans is one of the most important aspects of the coffee making process, but it is also the most often neglected.
+How and when you grind your coffee beans is one of the most important aspects of the coffee making process, but it is also the most often neglected.

 Why Should You Grind Your Own Coffee?

 When coffee is roasted, the CO2 contained in it expands and is pushed to the outside of the bean, carrying with it some of flavours in the oils that give coffee its taste.
-The moment the beans are ground, these gases begin to escape rapidly.
+The moment the coffee beans are ground, these gases begin to escape rapidly.
 The great smell in the coffee aisle?
 That’s just wasted flavour.

 Wasted flavour is the last thing you want!
 If you get the ground coffee into the water quickly, you can capture most of those flavours.
 The aromas that we breathe in as we drink the hot coffee are also reinterpreted by the brain as flavour, adding a whole new level of complexity.
 So the more of that flavour we can retain then, the better.